-Before the 1980s, there were small numbers of settlements in Xuanen County.
-With the rapid development of the economy in the last two decades, expansion of settlement areas took place very quickly, such as the construction of highways, nearly doubled number of industrial and civil structures.
+Before the 1980s, there were small numbers of settlements in Xuan'en County.
+With the rapid development of the economy in the last two decades, expansion of settlement areas took place very quickly, such as the construction of highways, and nearly doubled the number of industrial and civil structures.
 By the earlier 1990s, Zhushan Town had increased significantly, of which the urban area mainly concentrated on the northern side of the Gongshui River valley.
 Most parts of the area surrounding settlements were deforested, bare or cultivated.
-With the constructions of infrastructures, especially along the No. 209 national highroad, the traffic condition has been significantly improved.
+With the constructions of infrastructures, especially along the No. 209 national highway, the traffic condition has been significantly improved.
 Tourism has gradually become an important economy.
 Currently, Zhushan Town has become the political and economic center of the county, and the settlement area has expanded not only on both the sides of the river but also on the mountainous areas outside the valley.
-The urban area has grown from the initial 0.5 km2 to nearly 7 km2 where recently populated 75000 residents, making it the most densely populated center.
+The urban area has grown from the initial 0.5 km^2 to nearly 7 km^2 with a recent estimate of 75 000 residents, making it the most densely populated center.